 Not sure if your hair is a good candidate for a perm?
 Ask your stylist.
 You'll want to tell him or her every chemical process your hair has been through in the last couple years.

 One way you can find out if your hair is damaged and can't withstand more chemical processing is to do the old float trick: take a few strands of hair and put them in a glass of water, if they sink, this means your hair is damaged and is soaking up moisture.
 If the strands float, this means your hair is healthy.
-You may want to keep it that way and avoid the perm.

 Black hair and Asian hair can also be difficult, but not impossible, to perm.
 You'll want someone who specializes in your type of hair texture.